Long-Term Patterns for the Medically Lost

 - a stronger sense of internal coherence

-Signs that may indicate misalignment include:
+Signs that may indicate mismatch or overload include:

 - growing instability